holdedhub/careers/challenges/frontend/README.md

 3. Allow the creation of a new document.
 New documents created by the user should be displayed in the list.
 4. Sort documents by name, version or creation date.

 The documents’ data will be exposed in a simple web server that responds to requests with JSON responses over HTTP.
 The real time notifications will be emitted through a websocket connection.
-See more details about the server in the sample repository.
+See more details about the server in the [server directory](server).

 ### Optional features